Arcath/remark-plugin-colocate-images/readme.md

 ## handleImage

-Al alternative to specifying replacements is `handleImage`.
+An alternative to specifying replacements is `handleImage`.
 You can supply a function that returns either a `string` or a `Promise` that returns a `string`.

 The returned string in either approach needs to be the new image source for the outputted html